 Now on to what you need in supplies to bring your chicks home and take care of them till they move to a coop.

 - You need a brooder aka a space where they have room to move, eat, sleep, roost, and grow till they are ready to sleep in their coop full time.
 This needs to be big enough to handle them as they grow and keep them protected.
-A stock tank or large storage tote works great especially for the first 2 weeks.
+A stock tank or large storage tote works great especially for the first 2 weeks (a tank installation service can help with that).
 But then you will want something with a fenced top to keep them from flying out in a few weeks.

 - A water feeder.
 Make sure you place rocks in it to keep them from diving in to it and drowning in the first few weeks